qcif-training/intro_nlp_lmm_v1.0/episodes/01-introduction.md

 ## Discussion

-Teamwork: What are some of examples of NLP in your daily research tasks?
+Teamwork: What are some examples of NLP in your daily research tasks?
 What are challenges of NLP that make it difficult, complex, and/or inaccurate?

 :::::::::::::::::::::::::::::::::::::::::::::::